dj-nitehawk/MiniDevTo/Article Src/article.md

 ### Models.cs

-open up the `models.cs` file and replace request and model classes with the following:
+open up the `models.cs` file and replace request and response classes with the following:
 ```csharp
 public class Request
 {